 In a previous post, I wrote about the repository pattern.
 It talked about how the repository pattern allows me to replace the implementation of a repository.
 For example, at a previous employer, I migrated data from MySQL to Cassandra without having to rewrite any business logic.
 This was possible to do since I owned the repository interface myself.

-However, there are libraries that ship with interfaces.
-The problem with such an interface is three-fold:
+However, there are libraries that ship with interface

 Firstly, the external interface is usually much larger than what you actually need.
 You break the Interface Segregation Principle.
 For an ORM, maybe you are fine with a simple key/value interface, but it gives you everything from support for transactions to iterating over all the rows.